SpeciesFileGroup/taxonworks_doc/manuals/NOMENCLATURE_BASICS.md

 The basic steps are therefor:

-@proceps -

 1) Ensure all 3 protonyms exist (`aus`, `aus`, `bus`)
-2) Navigate to the invalid name
+2) Navigate to the invalid name `Aus aus`
+3) Create first relationship: Select the senior homonym name `Bus aus` and add a homonym relationship (be specific: "primary homonym" or "secondary homonym")
-3) Select the valid name, and add a relationship.
+4) Create second relationship: Select the valid name (replacement name) `Cus bus` and add a synonym relationship ("replaced by" or "subjective synonym of")

+Few comments:
+1) always start with invalid name and add relationship to the valid name
+2) check the soft validation messages
+3) when selectin the relationship, be as specific as possible.
+Homonym could be replaced by either a nomen novum or by an existing junior synonym

 ### Original combinations